robtweed/metastatic/SBADMIN-TUTORIAL.md

 - sbadmin-root
 - sbadmin-header
-- sbadmin-menu
+- sbadmin-sidebar-menu

 Each Meta Tag is defined in its own file which has a file extension of *.mst*, eg:

 - sbadmin-root.mst
 - sbadmin-header.mst
-- sbadmin-menu.mst
+- sbadmin-sidebar-menu.mst

 A Web Developer/Maintainer will use these as tags, eg:

 - &lt;sbadmin-root>
 - &lt;sbadmin-header>
-- &lt;sbadmin-menu>
+- &lt;sbadmin-sidebar-menu>

 ## The Root Meta Tag